 Or watch this video

 Contact your programmer and see if he can help you.
 Worst case scenario is that you bought a toxic file that will never work.
 So be careful where to buy an expert advisor online.
 If you see an interesting EA you can always contact us to have a look and see if it is not a scam robot.
+We happen to have helped creating the best scalping robot in the market and you can test it for free!

 Every week we start with new algorithmic trading strategies that you can copy in a demo account